-The Charity is independently administered and employs its own staff.
-In addition to the Manager, the Centre Coordinator and a part time Accounts Manager, seven Trustees and numerous volunteers help the charity in fundraising and the day to day running of the Centre.
+The new Centre Administrator Vivienne Abdulkadir joined in mid-January 2018 followed by Elizabeth Thoree, the new Centre Manager, who joined at the beginning of March 2018.
+The new team is working well.
+A large number of volunteers help the charity in fundraising and the day to day running of the Centre.
+The Centre could not continue to succeed without them.
 The Centre is open to Members from 8.45 am to 4.30 pm five days a week plus some evenings and Saturday mornings and we endeavour to maximise the use of the Centre.
-During the year there were not any changes to the Board of Trustees.
-We are currently seeking to appoint two new Trustees with appropriate skills.